-Customers in this age of instant gratification always expect a smooth and seamless online payments experience.
+In this age of instant gratification, customers expect a smooth and seamless online payments experience.

 This article will show all you need to know about online credit card processing and how you can select the best payment services provider for your needs.